Are you a nature lover and on the hunt for the most visited US National Parks?

 With verdant forests and the gorgeous nature of mountains and waterfalls, the Great Smoky Mountains National Park has got a lot to offer to its visitors.

-Being one of the most popular parks in the US (and the most visited US National Park in 2019) with more than 12 million visitors per year, this place is great for people who are up to do some hiking or camping, or just want to unwind from the noisy towns.
+Being one of the most popular parks in the US (and the most visited US National Park in 2019) with more than 12 million visitors per year, this place is great for people who are up to do some hiking or camping in national parks, or just want to unwind from the noisy towns.

 Great Smoky Mountains National Park is relatively easy to reach with a car, and it is the getaway to the Appalachian Mountains.
 This gives hikers an opportunity to hike some sections of the Appalachian Trail, which promises to be a truly epic kind of experience.